 Welcome to the new website for Macee "Mare" Knecht (formerly Macee McCunn) of Meadowbrook Arts!
-You are going to see a lot of changes over the next weeks (including new jewelry)!
 On mobile devices, swipe left or right on catalog images to see more!

 Macee's Story